-At Thomas Deacon Academy (TDA), we want to provide every opportunity for children to learn to respect one another.
-We are aware of our responsibilities under the Equality Act 2010 to eliminate unlawful discrimination, harassment and victimisation; advance equality of opportunity and foster good relations between people who share a protected characteristic and people who do not share it.
+At Thomas Deacon Academy (TDA), we are aware of our responsibilities under the Equality Act 2010 to eliminate unlawful discrimination, harassment and victimisation, advance equality of opportunity and foster good relations between people who share a protected characteristic and people who do not share it.
+As such, we aim to provide opportunities for students to learn to respect one another in line with our own character values of compassion and courtesy and Fundamental British Values of mutual respect and tolerance.

-We celebrate the wide range of ethnic groups, cultures, languages and religious beliefs that are to be found in our academy community and beyond.
-We seek to be welcoming to all different types of people and families and equally inclusive of people who have a disability and those who do not.
-This forms part of our wider work within school in promoting the Fundamental British Values of mutual respect and tolerance.
+We celebrate the wide range of ethnic groups, cultures, languages and religious beliefs that are to be found in our academy community.
+We seek to be welcoming to all different types of people and families and be equally inclusive of people who have a disability and those who do not.

-We recognise that prejudice-related incidents do happen and we take them extremely seriously, recognising that they can cause harm to all those involved, as well as to our wider school community.
+We recognise that prejudice-related incidents do happen and we take them extremely seriously when they do, recognising that they can cause harm to all those involved, as well as to our wider academy community.
 By effectively tackling prejudice-related incidents, we seek to create a positive school environment for everyone and to safeguard the wellbeing of all pupils and staff.
 In doing so, we aim to fully meet our obligations under the 2010 Equality Act, as well as best prepare our children for life in modern Britain and to thrive in a diverse, globalised world.